2019 Lakewood semi-truck crash: Trial

 Mederos was arrested on April 26, 2019, and charged with multiple counts of vehicular homicide.
 Bail was set at $400,000, and Aguilera Mederos was released from jail on May 19, 2019, after posting bail.
 A judge granted his request to await trial in Texas, where he resides.

 Aguilera Mederos's claim that his brakes failed to work could not be fully investigated due to the semi being completely destroyed in the flames.
-The company Aguilera Mederos was working for, Castellano 03 Trucking LLC, received 30 safety violations in the two years prior to the crash.
+The company Aguilera Mederos was working for, Castellano 03 Trucking LLC, had received 30 safety violations in the two years prior to the crash.
 Some of the violations included employing truck drivers unable to understand English highway signs.
 Interstate 70 in Colorado contains many signs, only in English, between Genesee and Colorado Mills Parkway warning truckers of the steep grades, sharp curves, gear shifts, and locations of runaway truck ramps.

 On November 21, 2019, Aguilera Mederos's attorney, Rob Corry, attempted to enter a motion to disqualify the state's prosecutors; but the judge denied the request, at which point Aguilera Mederos pleaded not guilty.

 Aguilera Mederos's trial began on September 28, 2021, in Jefferson County.
 On October 25, 2021, a jury found Aguilera Mederos guilty of four counts of vehicular homicide; he was sentenced to 110 years in prison.
 Aguilera Mederos, who had been free on bail prior to his trial, was taken into custody immediately after the verdict.
 According to the sentencing judge, Bruce Jones, this was the statutory minimum for the crimes Aguilera Mederos had been convicted.
-Jones made a point stating he did not agree with the sentence he was imposing but that legally the choice was out of his hands.
+Jones said that he did not agree with the sentence he was imposing but that legally the choice was out of his hands.
 This was disputed by Aguilera Mederos's attorneys however, who argued that the minimum sentence could be as low as twenty years.
 Aguilera Mederos's attorneys announced their intention to appeal the 110-year sentence almost immediately after it was imposed.